brandur/sorg/content/drafts/graphql.md

 generation of web APIs will look like (or if there will be one at all), and I for one, would like to see more GraphQL.
-I'll try to articulate a few arguments for why it's a good idea that go beyond the common surface-level selling points on the tin.
+I'll try to articulate a few arguments for why it's a good idea that go beyond the common surface-level selling points.

 ## The surface (#surface)

-I'll defer to the [official introduction][intro] as a good resource to get familiar with GraphQL's basic, but it has a few important core ideas that are worth touching upon.
+I'll defer to the [official introduction][intro] as a good resource to get familiar with GraphQL's basics, but it has a few important core ideas that are worth touching upon.

 With GraphQL, fields and relationships must be requested **explicitly**.
 Here we ask for a user object including the